Tinkerforge/doc/en/source/Software/Brickv.rst

 Select the firmware for your Brick and click "Save".
 Now the latest firmware will be downloaded and written to the Brick, then read back again and verified to be correctly written.
 A message box will pop up to inform you about the result.

 If the flash process failed, check if you have selected the correct serial port.
+If Brick Viewer on Linux reports "No permission to open serial port" then it cannot access the selected serial port.
+Normally, this is caused by the user not being a member of the ``dialout``.
+The problem can be fixed by adding the user to the ``dialout`` group or by running brickv as root.

 Instead of letting the Brick Viewer download the latest firmware you can also select "Custom..." from the drop-down box and specify a local file via the